slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 > ### Take aways
 > - When centralizing code, we abtract the details of implementation (**HOW**) and focus on the outcome (**WHAT**)
 > - Centralizing code allows us to share bugs and to share code fixes :smiley:
-> - Be careful, centralizing code also central
+> - Be careful, centralizing code also centralizes the assumptions
 ##
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDc0MTg2OTYsLTI3NjQ4NjA3NV19
+eyJoaXN0b3J5IjpbLTkxNjA0OTc3NiwtMjc2NDg2MDc1XX0=
 -->